 - Payment card and billing details – when you buy tickets via the DICE Platform, we will need your payment and billing information (such as your address and postcode) so we can handle the processing and despatch of ticket orders;

 - Location data – we may collect your IP address, and if you allow us to connect to your device’s geolocation functionality, we may collect your GPS data.
 We will use the location data to improve personalised recommendations on the DICE Platform on what events are taking place near you.
 You can turn off the App's ability to access your geolocation at any time through your device’s general or privacy settings;

 - Your image or recordings – we might get photographs, audio or video recordings of events listed on the DICE Platform.
-We may reproduce and/or publish your image (as part of a general photograph of an event) on the DICE Platform and in other promotional materials, social networking channels and other materials related to the DICE Platform;
+We may reproduce and/or publish your image, or share this with the Event Partner to reproduce and/or publish (as part of a general photograph of an event) on the DICE Platform and in other promotional materials, social networking channels and other materials related to the DICE Platform;

 - Your preferences – we may collect information about your purchase history, events you have viewed, attended or enquired about, any events you have joined a waiting list for, shared or invited people to attend and any feedback you may give or reviews you may submit;